ctsexton/portfolio/static/content.md

       - LA Metro API
     link: http://metro.camsexton.com/
     code: https://github.com/ctsexton/metro-tracker
+    bullets:
-    description: A bus tracking app for the LA metro made with React.
-Very fast and simple UI - input the bus line no. and see the most recent known positions of all buses on that line displayed on a map.
-Updates positions from NextBus API every 10 seconds.
+      - A bus tracking app for the LA metro made with React.
+      - Very fast and simple UI - input the bus line no. and see the most recent known positions of all buses on that line displayed on a map.
+      - Updates positions from NextBus API every 10 seconds.
 I use it every day!
     id: metro
     image: metro.jpg
   - title: Dashboard UI